-The two reviewers, Liran Goren and Sébastien Carretier, as well as the editor, Joshua West, and associate editor, Greg Hancock, are acknowledged for their constructive comments that helped improving this manuscript.
-I am also grateful to Sean Willett for his insightful comments on an earlier version of this manuscript.
-I thank Dimitri Lague, Philippe Davy, Jean Braun, Boris
+Acknowledgements.
+The two reviewers, Liran Goren and Sébastien Carretier, as well as the editor, Joshua West, and associate editor, Greg Hancock, are acknowledged for their constructive comments that helped with improving this article.
+I am also grateful to Sean Willett for his insightful comments on an earlier version of this article.
+I thank Dimitri Lague, Philippe Davy, Jean Braun, Boris Gailleton, Joris Heyman, Alain Crave, Thomas Croissant and Edwin Baynes for their helpful comments and for discussions about this work.